 The total force is zero when the term in parentheses disappears, which is for the luminosity,

 Expression given by Eq.~\eqref{eq_Eddington_luminosity} is referred to as the \textit{Eddington luminosity}, a.k.a.\ the \textit{Eddington limit}.
-This limit was derived under the assumption of the steady spherical accretion, which is in real systems quite unrealistic since the accretion proceeds in the axially symmetric discs in the first approximation as will be discussed in Section~\ref{Radiation_processes} in more detail.
+This limit was derived under the assumption of the steady spherical accretion, which is in real systems quite unrealistic since the accretion proceeds in the axially symmetric disks in the first approximation as will be discussed in Section~\ref{Radiation_processes} in more detail.

 However, the Eddington limit still serves as a useful value with which the observed bolometric luminosity $L_{\rm bol}$ is compared.
 The ratio of the observed luminosity to the Eddington luminosity is called the Eddington ratio, $\lambda_{\rm Edd}\equiv L_{\rm bol}/L_{\rm Edd}$.
 In order to calculate the Eddington ratio, one first needs to convert the luminosity in a given wavelength (frequency band) to the bolometric luminosity, using the SED of a given AGN spectral class, see also Fig.~\ref{agn_sed}.
 The calculation of the Eddington ratio also requires the determination of the supermassive black hole mass $M_{\bullet}$, for which more methods can be employed, depending on the AGN host type and the redshift of the source.
-These methods will be summarized in Subsection~\ref{Supermassive black holes in AGN cores}.
+These methods will be summarized later in this Subsection.

 In general, the observations show that the AGN luminosity in most galaxies is \textit{sub-Eddington}, $\lambda_{\rm Edd}< 1$.
-For low Eddington ratios, $\lambda_{\rm Edd} \leq 0.3$, the optically thick and geometrically thin accretion discs provide good fits to the SED of the AGN \citep{1999PASP..111....1K,2001ApJ...563..560B,2011ApJ...728...98D}.
-For higher accretion rates, the disc turns into the geometrically thick or ``slim'' mode, with the effects of photon trapping and advection becoming relevant \citep[see Fig.~\ref{fig-hure-disk};][]{1988ApJ...332..646A,2014MNRAS.439..503S,2014ApJ...782...45D,2014ApJ...793..108W}.
-The slim accretion discs with \textit{super-Eddington} luminosities, $\lambda_{\rm Edd} \geq 1$, have different SED properties than standard thin disc, mainly the high-energy cut-off and the strong anisotropy in the emitted radiation, which is expected to arise due to the self-shadowing of the inner parts of slim discs \citep{2014ApJ...797...65W}.
+For low Eddington ratios, $\lambda_{\rm Edd} \leq 0.3$, the optically thick and geometrically thin accretion disks provide good fits to the SED of the AGN \citep{1999PASP..111....1K,2001ApJ...563..560B,2011ApJ...728...98D}.
+For higher accretion rates, the disk turns into the geometrically thick or ``slim'' mode, with the effects of photon trapping and advection becoming relevant \citep[see Fig.~\ref{fig-hure-disk};][]{1988ApJ...332..646A,2014MNRAS.439..503S,2014ApJ...782...45D,2014ApJ...793..108W}.
+The slim accretion disks with \textit{super-Eddington} luminosities, $\lambda_{\rm Edd} \geq 1$, have different SED properties than standard thin disk, mainly the high-energy cut-off and the strong anisotropy in the emitted radiation, which is expected to arise due to the self-shadowing of the inner parts of slim disks \citep{2014ApJ...797...65W}.